 Temporary Post: Staff members recruited in temporary posts cannot be appointed for more than four years.
 They may be renewable, for a maximum period of four years.
 Temporary posts will automatically be withdrawn if funding ceases to be available.
 This is in accordance with staff regulations, which include the end of the contract if no comparable other post is available for the staff member.

 2. Local staff

-The training enables the trainee to acquire professional experience by means of his/her work and to put into practice their knowledge he/she has acquired during his /her studies.
-(Training takes place within the fields of activity of the SatCen) The candidate for traineeship must be a national of a EU Member State.
+The training enables the trainee to acquire professional experience by means of his/her work and to put into practice the knowledge he/she has acquired during his /her studies.
+(Training takes place within the fields of activity of the SatCen) The candidate for traineeship must be a national of an EU Member State.
 The normal period of training is 6 months.

 The training period is unpaid however the trainee shall benefit from a monthly subsistence allowance.

 The Satellite Centre recruits National experts depending on available capabilities and budgetary possibilities.
 The presence of National experts on Secondment at the Satellite Centre encourages the exchange of professional experience and knowledge in the field of Imagery Analysis.
 The Satellite Centre benefits from the high level of their knowledge and professional experience.
 National Experts must be nationals of an EU Member State or third States having signed the provisions on the association of third States with the European Union Satellite Centre’s Activities.